Which Nut Has The Best Nutrients?

 About an ounce to an ounce and one half daily from any group will do.
 That’s all it takes to get the maximum benefits.
-Let’s talk about all health benefits of nuts.
+Let’s talk about all the health benefits of nuts.

 The Many Health Benefits From Eating Nuts

 What are some of the benefits of eating nuts?
 Nuts provide us nutrients such as polyphenols other snacks never come close to.
-It’s worth noting that polyhenol is an antioxidant, but not an essential body nutrient.
+It’s worth noting that polyphenol is an antioxidant, but not an essential body nutrient.

 Antioxidants fight free radicals!
 They may not be essential yet may prevent LDLs from oxidizing making their way into the blood vessel walls which cause inflammation.
 Studies have not proven the true benefits of antioxidants, but should they prove to be vital, nuts are heavy contenders in meeting those qualities needed.
 Copper and Iron combine to aid the body in eliminating free radicals.